Do you hear yourself saying a lot of this lately?

 Example: If you want to tackle [insert concern or challenge verbatim], I’d suggest setting up [insert specific solution].

 What do you think about this approach?
 Does it feel intuitive to you?
 Or will it require some extra effort to first speak your audience’s language, then offer your insights?

 And if you got something out of this video, please share it with your friends and colleagues.
 They’ll thank you for it!

-Finally, if you’re not already subscribed to my E-Tribe, scroll down, type in your info and get your butt inside!
-I’ll send you a free copy of my Presence Playbook so you can show up to your next virtual meeting or presentation with less nerves, undeniable presence, and a game plan for articulating yourself in the most clear and compelling way.
+Finally, if you’re not already subscribed to my E-Tribe, sign up for your free copy of my Presence Playbook so you can show up to your next virtual meeting or presentation with less nerves, undeniable presence, and a game plan for articulating yourself in the most clear and compelling way.

 In the meantime, keep showing up as the YOU, you most want to be.
 One intention, one interaction at a time.

 Thanks so much for watching and I’ll see you next week!

 How to Stop Rambling – Fewer Words, More Impact!

 Whether you’re in a job interview or pitching a strategy to a new client, try giving them your BLUF.
 How to give your BLUF…